ilya250980/ScalaCollider/site/README.md

 Alternatively, you can run the site via a local web server as `sbt previewSite` which is a functionality of the [sbt-site](https://github.com/sbt/sbt-site) plugin.
-I publish the results to GitHub using `sbt ghpages-push-site` which is provided by the [sbt-ghpages](https://github.com/sbt/sbt-ghpages) plugin.
+I publish the results to GitHub using `sbt ghpagesPushSite` which is provided by the [sbt-ghpages](https://github.com/sbt/sbt-ghpages) plugin.